Harvard Summer School complies with the following federal and state guidelines.

 The only circumstances that may exempt you from these regulations are as follows:

-In either case, if there is an outbreak on campus of any of the diseases specified on the current Summer School Form IM for which you have not submitted acceptable documentation, you will be administratively withdrawn from classes and removed from Summer School housing (if applicable).
+In any case, if there is an outbreak on campus of any of the diseases specified on the current Summer School Form IM for which you have not submitted acceptable proof of immunity, you are administratively withdrawn from classes and removed from Summer School housing (if applicable).
+Unimmunized students are at greater risk of contracting diseases and spreading them to their families, schools, and communities.

-As required under federal law, the Summer School will immediately refer any missing persons report involving a student to the Harvard University Police Department (HUPD).
-If HUPD determines that the student has been missing for more than 24 hours, then within the 24 hours following this determination, the Summer School—working with HUPD as necessary—will:
+As required under federal law, the Summer School immediately will refer any missing persons report involving a student who lives in on-campus housing to the Harvard University Police Department (HUPD).
+If any member of the Harvard community has reason to believe that a student who resides in on-campus housing is missing, he or she should immediately notify HUPD at 617-495-1212.
+If HUPD determines that the student has been missing for more than 24 hours, then within the 24 hours following this determination, the Summer School or HUPD will:

-- Contact any person the student has identified to the registrar as an emergency contact.
+- Contact any person the student has identified as an emergency contact under the procedures described below; and

 - Notify others at the University, as appropriate, about the student’s disappearance.